pminmin/RoomAI/docs/Basic/README.md

 #### 3.Info

-The info is the information sent by env to player, which is consisted of public states、private states and available actions;
+The info is the information sent by env to player, which is consisted of public states、private states and person state;

 #### 4.Action

-A Player takes a action, and env forwards with this action.
+A player takes a action, and env forwards with this action.

-We define these basic concepts as abstract class in [roomai/abstract/Abstract.py](https://github.com/roomai/RoomAI/blob/master/roomai/abstract/Abstract.    py), and all corresponding classes must extends them.
+We define Player, Env, and Info as abstract classes in [roomai/abstract/Abstract.py](https://github.com/roomai/RoomAI/blob/master/roomai/abstract/Abstract.py), and all corresponding classes must extend them.

 The basic procedure of a competition is shown as follows.
-All AI-bot player receive information from env, and the current player takes a action.
-Env forwards with this action.
+All AI-bot player receive information from env, the current player takes a action, and the env forwards with this action.

 <pre>
 def round(env, players):